A classic crusty loaf, this British Cottage Loaf is a delicious white loaf baked up in a unique free-form shape.

-This is the original Paul Hollywood recipe, except I substituted soft butter for the original lard.
+- This is the original Paul Hollywood Cottage Loaf recipe, except I substituted soft butter for the originally specified lard.

-My rise times for 1 hour for the first and another full hour for the second rise.
+- My rise times were 1 hour for the first and another full hour for the second rise.

-- 3 1/2 Tbsp butter cut into small pieces and softened or lard
+- 3 1/2 Tablespoons (50 g) butter, cut into small pieces and softened or lard

 - 1 1/3 cups lukewarm water